Violeta-Tejera/Layer-Uncertainty-Framework/readme.md

 From all the files provided, the most important ones to focus on for this seminar are the Fexigo library `fexigo.py` and the `fexigo_mnist_demo.ipynb` notebook.

 The former implements all the necessary code for the explaination protocol described whereas the later serves as a demo notebook for this seminar.

+In order to save precious time, we provide you with a pretrained model, stored in `models/mnist_cnn.keras`.